Holly cursed as the heavy snowflakes coated her mountain town in a sleek, white layer of ice, forcing her to drive undesirably slow.

 Holly felt at ease as she buried her numb face inside the man’s coat.
-She was sure the warmth that engulfed her was a mixed product from the pea coat and elation she felt from a horrible night ending on such a good note.
+She was sure the warmth that engulfed her was a mixed product from the pea coat and elation from a horrible night ending on such a good note.

-Her enemy and nagging past was dead.
+Her nagging past was dead.